 5. Hall Of Prisoners

-Michelangelo was quite the artist and took his craft very seriously which is why the Hall of Prisoners is so important.
+Michelangelo was quite the artist and took his craft very seriously, which is why the Hall of Prisoners is so important.
 Nobody would labor over a statue for three years without passion.
 As you may have read, he didn’t feel he was the creator of this artwork.
-He felt more like the liberator and technically he’s correct.
-The statues already exist in the block of marble – he is simply the guy that gets them out.
-The hallway leading to his masterpiece is lined with his failures.
-Unfinished statues that didn’t make it out.
+He felt more like the liberator, and technically he’s correct.
+The statues already exist in the block of marble, he’s simply the guy that gets them out.
+The hallway leading to his masterpiece is lined with his failures—unfinished statues that didn’t make it out.

 Referring to them as prisoners is both literal and figurative.
-They are trapped in marble but they were actually intended to be statue of prisoners holding up columns for the tomb of Pope Julius II.
-The tomb, commissioned by the pope to Michelangelo, was intended to showcase 40 statues in a massive structure built for the St. Peter’s Basilica.
-Unfortunately there were some budget cuts and then the pope died which placed this tomb on the back burner.
+They’re trapped in marble, but they were actually intended to be statues of prisoners holding up columns for the tomb of Pope Julius II.
+The tomb, commissioned by the pope to Michelangelo, was intended to showcase 40 statues in a massive structure built for St. Peter’s Basilica.
+Unfortunately, there were some budget cuts.
+Then, the pope died, which led to the tomb being placed on the back burner.

-It was finally finished by Michelangelo in 1545 but placed in St. Peter in Chains church which is nearby the Colosseum.
-It is much smaller than intended but the centerpiece, Moses, is one of Michelangelo’s crowing achievements.
-Pope Julius II never laid to rest inside either—he is buried inside the Basilica of St. Peter.
+It was finally finished by Michelangelo in 1545 but placed in St. Peter in Chains church, which is near the Colosseum.
+It’s much smaller than intended, but the centerpiece, Moses, is one of Michelangelo’s crowning achievements.
+Pope Julius II was never laid to rest inside either—he is buried inside the Basilica of St. Peter.

 4. Gipsoteca Bartolini

-Just around the corner from Accademia is Florence’s very own art academy.
-Much of the reason why Accademia was open in its rather obscure location was to be close to the University where young artists trained to become masters.
+Just around the corner from the Accademia is Florence’s very own art academy.
+Much of the reason why the Accademia was opened in its rather obscure location was to be close to the university where young artists trained to become masters.
 This is also part of the reason why the Gispoteca Bartolini is so interesting.

-Lorenzo Bartolini was a 19th century sculptor that became quite famous in Florence.
-He sculpted prominent Italians, Russians, English and basically anyone who could afford his work.
-The Gipsoteca does not show his finished works but instead his plaster or clay models he used to create these works.
+Lorenzo Bartolini was a 19th-century sculptor who became quite famous in Florence.
+He sculpted for prominent Italians, Russians, English, and basically, anyone who could afford his work.
+The Gipsoteca does not show his finished works; instead, you’ll find the plaster or clay models he used to create these works.

-Bartolini was also a professor at the art academy and the Gipsoteca is a recreation of his workshop.
-You’ll see hundreds of busts along with a few statues and paintings from him and his student.
-19th-century nobility along with other masters like Brunelleschi are featured.
-It is cool to walk through this room and understand the origins of sculpting.
+Bartolini was also a professor at the art academy, and the Gipsoteca is a recreation of his workshop.
+You’ll see hundreds of busts along with a few statues and paintings by him and his student.
+19th-century nobility, along with other masters like Brunelleschi, are featured.
+It’s cool to walk through this room and understand the origins of sculpting.

 3. Florentine Gothic Art

-The Florentine Gothic Gallery is spread out over three rooms and dedicated to the 13th & 14th centuries.
-It houses many gothic alter pieces that are adorned with gold.
-This means they will be brilliant and over the top.
+The Florentine Gothic Gallery is spread out over three rooms and dedicated to the 13th and 14th centuries.
+It houses many Gothic altarpieces adorned with gold, so they will be brilliant and over the top.

-You will usually hear the name Gothic or Byzantine referring to artwork produced during the middle ages.
-This is because the style in Italy was copied from the Byzantine empire which was still extremely powerful and influential during the medieval period.
-If this period of art work interests you then there are a few patterns that you will notice.
+You’ll usually hear the name Gothic or Byzantine referring to artwork produced during the Middle Ages.
+This is because the style in Italy was copied from the Byzantine Empire, which was still extremely powerful and influential during the medieval period.
+If this period of artwork interests you, then there are a few patterns you’ll notice.

 Firstly all of the artwork is religious.
-The middle ages are also known as the “age of faith” and nowhere is that more obvious than in the artwork.
-The paintings were almost always commissioned for a church and usually over the altar.
-Unlike the Renaissance, the goal was not an ideal beauty, but an overwhelming display of piety.
+The Middle Ages are also known as the “Age of Faith,” and nowhere is that more obvious than in the artwork of the period.
+The paintings were almost always commissioned for a church and usually for over the altar.
+Unlike the Renaissance, the goal was not an ideal beauty but an overwhelming display of piety.

-Secondly the figures are completely off.
-What I mean is the bodies do not reflect what real people looked like neither in by means of dimension or fullness of features.
-You will notice that they are always two dimensional.
+Secondly, the figures are completely off.
+What I mean is the bodies do not reflect what real people looked like neither in terms of dimension nor fullness of features.
+You’ll notice that they are always two-dimensional.

-Thirdly there is no perspective.
+Thirdly, there is no perspective.
 This means that the paintings rarely show any depth at all.
-Compared to Renaissance paintings where there are multiple levels, here there is only one level and everyone fits on that same level overlapping each other.
+Compared to Renaissance paintings, where there are multiple levels, here there’s only one level, and everyone fits on that same level overlapping each other.

-Finally the halos around their heads look like gold plates.
-Due to the fact that they couldn’t (or wouldn’t) use depth in the painting, in order to show someone who was holy, their idea of a halo was a golden plate.
-Again, once we get to the renaissance, this disappears and the halo as we know it today appears.
+Finally, the halos above their heads look like gold plates.
+Due to the fact that they couldn’t (or wouldn’t) use depth in the painting, they would show someone was holy with their idea of a halo—a golden plate.
+Again, once we get to the Renaissance, this disappears, and the halo as we know it today appears.

-As a lover of Renaissance art, I don’t value gothic art as much as I should.
+As a lover of Renaissance art, I don’t value Gothic art as much as I should.
 That said, the room deserves a walkthrough.
-Keep an eye out for Bonaguida’s Tree of Life panel that shows Christ on the crucifix which doubles as the tree of life.
-You’ll also find a detached fresco by Giotto di Bordone which deserves a look.
+Keep an eye out for Bonaguida’s Tree of Life panel, showing Christ on the crucifix, which doubles as the Tree of life.
+You’ll also find a detached fresco by Giotto di Bordone, which deserves a look.

-It is unlikely you will recognize many names in these three rooms but it is important to see how artwork changed in drastic ways from the 14th into the 15th century.
+It’s unlikely you’ll recognize many names in these three rooms, but it is important to see how artwork changed in drastic ways from the 14th into the 15th century.

 Did you play the violin growing up?
-If so, the Luigi Cherubini Hall of Musical Instruments in Accademia may be a nice stop beyond the David statue.
+If so, the Luigi Cherubini Hall of Musical Instruments in the Accademia may be a nice stop beyond the David statue.
 In the 17th century, there lived a man by the name of Antonio Stradivari, who produced unmatched musical instruments for centuries.

-You’ll also find a room dedicated to the invention of the piano which was invented for the Medici in 1720.
-It was invented in 1720 by Bartolomeo Cristofori.
-The harpsichord existed prior to the piano which was its evolution.
+You’ll also find a room dedicated to the invention of the piano, which was invented for the Medici in 1720.
+It was invented in 1720 by Bartolomeo Cristofori, evolving from the earlier harpsichord.

-All in all, you’ll be able to come up close and personal with not only some of the most expensive instruments in history but many of the same ones that would produce beautiful sounds for the Medici.
+All in all, you’ll be able to come up close and personal with not only some of the most expensive instruments in history but many of the same ones that would have produced beautiful music for the Medici.

 David vs Goliath:

-Saul was the King of the Israelites at the time and should have fought Goliath but didn’t.
-Saul feared Goliath.
-At a time where religion and the will of God or gods dictated so much Saul’s fears brought despair to his soldiers and people.
-David, a farmer, finally accepts the challenge and Saul reluctantly agrees.
-Saul offers David his armor but David declines.
+Saul was the King of the Israelites at the time and should have fought Goliath, but didn’t.
+He feared Goliath.
+At a time when religion and the will of God (or gods) dictated so much, Saul’s fears brought despair to his soldiers and people.
+David, a shepherd, finally accepted the challenge, and Saul reluctantly agreed.
+He offered David his armor, but David declined.
 Instead, David brought his staff, sling, and five stones.

-David was a farmer and sheep breeder who likely had to protect his crops from small animals such as rabbits in order to survive.
-He may have also had some run-ins with wolves trying to take his sheep.
-If that were to happen, the sling was the preferred weapon and David would have practiced religiously to ensure he could protect his livelihood.
-If David loses a sheep he may not be able to eat.
+David was a farmer and sheep breeder who likely had to protect his crops from small animals, such as rabbits, to survive.
+He may also have had some run-ins with wolves preying on his sheep.
+In such cases, the sling was the preferred weapon, and David would have practiced religiously to ensure he could protect his livelihood.

 The Sculpture Described:

 What is so incredibly amazing about this sculpture is how life-like it is.
-In fact, nothing had ever come close in the past and arguably ever again.
-This is because of the painstaking detail that you’ll see when visiting David.
+In fact, nothing ever came close to it in the past and arguably ever again.
+It’s down to the painstaking detail that you’ll see when visiting David.
 Michelangelo’s depiction of muscle mass, the circulatory system, and human-like features leave you in awe.
-The structure of his face and eyes are so detailed that images of them close up look real.
+The structure of his face and the eyes are so detailed that close-up images of them look real.

-Michelangelo was working with a block of marble that Antonio Rossellino worked with some 25+ years prior but backed out citing the marble was poor quality.
-In stepped Michelangelo who took over the project in 1501 and took it very seriously.
-In fact, there is a quote where Michelangelo describes his work which has likely “evolved” over the years.
-He basically says that his work is not genius – he simply removes all the material that is not David as the statue is already locked inside.
+Michelangelo used a block of marble that Antonio Rossellino worked on some 25 years earlier but discarded, citing the marble was of poor quality, in stepped Michelangelo, who took over the project in 1501 and took it very seriously.
+In fact, there is a quote where Michelangelo describes his work (which has likely “evolved” over the years).
+He basically says that his work is not a matter of genius, he simply removes all the material that is not David, as the statue is already locked inside.

-David holds a sling in his left hand draped over his shoulder.
-This is a detail Michelangelo needed to include to identify the statue as David but it also may be a structural element.
-In his right hand, he holds an object which is likely a stone—he was carrying five going into battle.
+David holds a sling in his left hand and draped it over his shoulder.
+This is a detail Michelangelo needed to include to identify the statue as David, but it also may be a structural element.
+In his right hand, he holds an object, which is likely a stone—he was carrying five going into battle.
 David’s body is more a reflection of his confidence after winning the battle against Goliath.
-You’ll see that he exudes confidence from his eyes and form.
+You’ll see that he exudes confidence in his eyes and form.

-For all of the reasons above, David is the main attraction of the gallery and without argument, the most sought-after sculpture in Florence – copies of David are all over Florence.
-Michelangelo “freed” David from his marble prison in three years.
-A very short amount of time for a statue which was immediately greeted as the greatest statue Florence has seen.
-It was brought to Piazza della Signoria where it found its home for hundreds of years until 1873 when it was placed in the Accademia Gallery and the original was replaced by a copy.
+For all of the reasons above, David is the main attraction of the gallery and, without argument, the most sought-after sculpture in Florence.
+Copies of David are all over Florence.
+Michelangelo “freed” David from his marble prison in three years—a very short amount of time for a statue that was immediately greeted as the greatest statue Florence had seen.
+It was brought to Piazza della Signoria, where it found its home for hundreds of years until 1873, when it was placed in the Accademia Gallery, and the original was replaced by a copy.